h3.go (866 lines of code) (raw):

 MaxResolution = C.MAX_H3_RES

-// The number of faces on an icosahedron
+// NumIcosaFaces is the number of faces on an icosahedron.

 NumIcosaFaces = C.NUM_ICOSA_FACES